AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 >As a Managed Cloud Services user, contact Adobe to delegate your subdomains to Adobe.

 +++

-+++ As a Campaign Classic v7 user, can I migrate to Campaign v8?

-Automated migration from an existing Campaign Classic v7 environment is not yet available.

-Campaign v8 is **only** available as a Managed Cloud Service, and cannot be deployed on an on-premise or hybrid environments.

-For more information about the migration process, reach out to your Adobe representative.

-+++

 +++ How can I log an issue?